 What is Bloatware?

-Bloatware is the pre-installed software on your electronic gadgets, often smartphones and computers.
-This software typically comes from the device manufacturer or carrier and is optional for the device to function.
-Bloatware consumes storage space, system resources, and, at times, your patience.
+Bloatware is pre-installed software on electronic gadgets, often smartphones and computers.
+This software usually comes from the device manufacturer or carrier and is optional for the device to function.
+Bloatware consumes storage space and system resources without doing anything.

 Types of Bloatware

-Various types of bloatware can come preloaded on devices.
+Various types of bloatware can be preloaded onto devices.

 1. Manufacturer-specific apps

-These are apps developed by the device manufacturer and are often included to provide additional features or functionality specific to the device.
+These are apps developed by the manufacturer of the device and are often included to provide additional features or functionality specific to the device.

 Example: Samsung Bixby